dentarg/auth0-blog/_posts/2017-03-07-managing-state-in-angular-with-ngrx-store.markdown

 ### Create a Route Guard

-We can log in and out of our app, but that doesn't offer much more than simple personalization because none of our routes are _protected_ yet.
-Unauthenticated users can still access everything if they enter URLs manually.
-Let's implement a route guard so that only logged in users can create and customize pet tags.
+We can log in and out of our app, but that doesn't offer much more than simple personalization at the moment.
+Any visitor can still navigate to any route they wish if they simply enter URLs manually.
+Let's implement a route guard so that routes are activated only for logged in users.

+> **Important Security Note:** In our simple demo app, authentication is simply for routing because we don't have a server component. _Client-side authentication does not confer security features._ If you're building an authenticated app with a server, you'll need to authorize API requests with the JWT provided by Auth0 using a `Bearer` header.
+You can read more on how to do this in the [Auth0 Angular 2 Calling APIs docs](https://auth0.com/docs/quickstart/spa/angular2/08-calling-apis).
+The [`angular2-jwt` package](https://github.com/auth0/angular2-jwt) we installed provides `AUTH_PROVIDERS` to help accomplish this.
+When making API calls in an authenticated app, we would secure our server requests _in addition to_ implementing presentational route guards.

 Create a new file in `src/app/core` called `auth.guard.ts`: